2023 Tel Aviv car-ramming: Incident

 The suspected car-ramming attack took place near Kaufmann Street.
 The driver's car veered onto an occupied sidewalk and continued for 150 meters before skidding and overturning on a lawn of the Charles Clore Park.

 The car struck seven people, killing Alessandro Parini, a 35-year-old lawyer visiting from Rome, and injuring two other Italians and four British citizens.
 The driver was then fatally shot by a police officer.

-The police are investigating whether this was a terror attack, while the Shin Bet security service are also involved in the investigation.
+Alessandro Parini specialized in tax and public law and worked with the law firm, Police & Partners.
+He was admitted to the Italian bar in 2014 and in 2019 finalized his PhD from the University of Rome.
+In 2022 he received admission to bring cases to the Italian Supreme Court.
+He specialized in taxes, competition and electronic communications law.

+Driver

 The driver was Yusef Abu Jaber, a 45-year-old Arab Israeli from Kafr Qassem and janitor at a local school.
 His brother said it was a car accident, not an attack, and that the family intends to ask for an investigation.

 Aftermath

 The President of the Italian Republic Sergio Mattarella harshly condemned what he called a terrorist attack carried out against Italian citizens.
+The Italy's Prime Minister, Giorgia Meloni, also condemned what she called the "cowardly terrorist attack" expressing grief and condolences on the death of Alessandro Parini.

-The President of Israel Isaac Herzog expressed his condolences to the President of the Italian Republic.
+The President of Israel Isaac Herzog expressed his condolences to the President of the Italian Republic, as did Prime Minister Benjamin Netanyahu.

+His coffin was returned for burial in Italy after a small ceremony at Ben Gurion Airport at which Italian Ambassador Sergio Barbanti and Foreign Ministry officials participated.